Entertainment and alcohol

-A personal licence authorises a specified person to supply alcohol or allow the supply of alcohol at a premises which has a valid premises licence.
+A personal licence authorises a specified person to supply alcohol or allow the supply of alcohol at a premise which has a valid premises licence.
 Personal licences are needed to supervise the sale of alcohol in any premises – including pubs, off licences, restaurants and hotels.

 All personal licence applications that we receive can be viewed online on the Licensing Partnership's website.